thebrainygeek/plagiarism/docs/status.md

     Cost Function: distance between the block that needs to be placed and the current position

-# Evaluation
+## Evaluation

 Missions
 1. Two random separated blocks on the ground floor
-2. Two separated several layer three blocks long towers  <-- please change later with mission 4
+2. One moderately tall tower, 1 block wide
-3. One three level one block long tower
+3. Two seperate structures, each multiple blocks tall
-4. One separated several layer three blocks long towers
+4. The front facade of a house

 Cost Function: distance between the block that needs to be placed and the current position